marcocast/react-chat-gpt-template/README.md

 The main code and the call to OpenAI API is in the App.js file.
 Feel free to change it as you want

+### Getting Started with Create React App

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ### `npm start`

 Runs the app in the development mode.\